Updated May 9, 2023

-When a single tier architecture is used the database is available directly to the user.
+When a single-tier architecture is used the database is available directly to the user.
 The user can directly access the database and use the data.
-Any changes that are done here will be reflected directly to the database.
-It does not provide a handy tool which can be used by end users.
+Any changes that are done here will be reflected directly in the database.
+It does not provide a handy tool that can be used by end-users.
 The 1 tier architecture is mainly used for the development of local applications and they can be used directly to communicate with the database and get quick response.

 The 2-tier DBMS architecture is similar to a client-server architecture.
-In two-tier architectures, there are applications on the client side and they can easily communicate with the database which would be present at the server side.
+In two-tier architectures, there are applications on the client-side and they can easily communicate with the database which would be present at the server-side.
 In order to make this interaction successful user can use APIs like ODBC and JDBC.
-All the applications and user interfaces which need data for their processing place on the client side.
+All the applications and user interfaces that need data for their processing place on the client-side.
 The server takes up the responsibility of providing functionalities like query processing and transaction management.
-To connect both these and have a connection with DBMS the client-side application can establish it with the server side.
+To connect both these and have a connection with DBMS the client-side application can establish it with the server-side.

 - Database or Data-tier: The database which is present works in collaboration with query processing language.
 The relations can be defined along with the data and also the constraints can be defined at this level.

-- User or Presentation tier: The end user interacts with the database by using this layer.
-All the different tables or views can be used, and they can provide all data required by an application.
+- User or Presentation tier: The end-user interacts with the database by using this layer.
+All the different tables or views can be used, and they can provide all the data required by an application.
 This kind of multi-tiered database can be modified without any bottlenecks.
 The reason for this ease is that the components are independent and the changes which are made to these are also made independently.
-The end users will as it is not aware of anything that is happening at the backend.
+The end-users will as it is not aware of anything that is happening at the backend.
 Both entities perform their individual tasks while the application layer manages them.

 It can also be said as an extension of 2 tier architecture.
-The middle layer of the application between the database and user layers is the one which understands the database access language and helps in processing end user’s requests to the DBMS.
-There is also an additional layer sometimes which can be added, and which provides a graphical user interface for the end user so that they can interact with the end user.
-The GUI layer acts as a database system for the end user.
-The end user has no idea about the application layer or about the DBMS system.
+The middle layer of the application between the database and user layers is the one that understands the database access language and helps in processing end user’s requests to the DBMS.
+There is also an additional layer sometimes which can be added, and which provides a graphical user interface for the end-user so that they can interact with the end-user.
+The GUI layer acts as a database system for the end-user.
+The end-user has no idea about the application layer or about the DBMS system.
 The application layer (business logic layer) also processes functional logic, constraint, and rules before passing data to the user or down to the DBMS

 The goal of three-tier architecture is to: